fetchrobotics/docs/source/care_and_feeding.rst

 Cleaning Your Robot
 -------------------

-To clean fingerprints, dirt, and smudges from the skin of Fetch & Freight use a clean soft cloth and isopropyl alcohol or window cleaner (i.e. Windex).
+To clean fingerprints, dirt, and smudges from the skin of Fetch and Freight use a clean soft cloth and isopropyl alcohol or window cleaner (i.e. Windex).
 Make sure to wet the cloth with the isopropyl alcohol or windex then gently clean the skins of the robot.